jalemkul/gmx_tutorials_livecoms/README.md

-# Basic and Advanced Tutorials for the GROMACS Molecular Simulation Package
+# From Proteins to Perturbed Hamiltonians: A Suite of Tutorials for the GROMACS-2018 Molecular Simulation Package

 This document contains a description of seven tutorials for carrying out different types of molecular dynamics (MD) simulations in the popular, open-source GROMACS package.